-The Company's principal regulatory assets and liabilities are detailed in Note B. The Company is receiving or being credited with a return on all of its regulatory assets for which a cash outflow has been made, and is paying or being charged with a return on all of its regulatory liabilities for which a cash inflow has been received.
+The Company's principal regulatory assets and liabilities are detailed in Note B. The Company is generally receiving or being credited with a return on its regulatory assets for which a cash outflow has been made, and is paying or being charged with a return on its regulatory liabilities for which a cash inflow has been received.
+The Company is not receiving or being credited with a return on its regulatory asset for RECO's transition bond cost as to which Transition Bonds have been issued (see Note C) or RECO's deferred storm costs.
 The Company's regulatory assets and liabilities will be recovered from customers, or applied for customer benefit, in accordance with rate provisions approved by the applicable state regulators.